1. Braised Root Vegetables

 - Bake at 375°F until tender and browned, 45 minutes to an hour.

 A few specific root vegetable gratin recipes I love:

 - Peel root vegetables and shred on the large hole of a grater.
 Soak or rinse in cold water, drain, and pat dry.

-- Heat vegetable oil (olive oil has a smoking point that is too low) in a frying pan or on a griddle over high heat.
-Add shredded vegetables in one large cake or individual patties and sprinkle with salt.
+- Heat vegetable oil in a frying pan or on a griddle over high heat.
+Add the shredded vegetables in one large cake or individual patties and sprinkle with salt.
 They should sizzle immediately.
 Reduce heat to medium low and cook until well browned on one side.
-Flip and cook until vegetables are tender and has browns are brown on both sides.
+Flip and cook until the vegetables are tender and the hash browns are brown on both sides.
 Serve hot.

 9. Root Vegetable Salads